Tatiana Suarez: Ultimate Fighting Championship

 Suarez was scheduled to face Virna Jandiroba on August 5, 2023, at UFC on ESPN 50.
 However on June 20 it was reported that Jandiroba suffered a knee injury and pulled out of the bout, later replaced by former UFC Women's Strawweight champion Jéssica Andrade.
 Suarez won the fight via a guillotine choke submission in the second round.
 This win earned Suarez her third Performance of the Night bonus.

 Suarez was scheduled to face Amanda Lemos on February 17, 2024, at UFC 298.
 However, Suarez was withdrawn from the event because of an injury and was replaced by Mackenzie Dern.

 Suarez was scheduled to face Virna Jandiroba on December 7, 2024 at UFC 310.
 However, Suarez reportedly withdrew from the fight due to an unspecified health issue and the bout was subsequently removed from the card.

 Suarez competed for the UFC Women's Strawweight Championship against current two-time champion Zhang Weili on February 9, 2025 at UFC 312.
 She lost the fight by unanimous decision leading to her first loss in MMA.

 Suarez's bout with Amanda Lemos was re-scheduled and took place on September 13, 2025 at UFC Fight Night 259.
 She won the fight by unanimous decision.

+Suarez faced Loopy Godinez on April 11, 2026, at UFC 327.
+She won the fight via a rear-naked choke submission in the second round.

+Suarez has been re-scheduled to face Virna Jandiroba on November 7, 2026 at UFC Fight Night 293.